brianhonohan/sketchbook/paperjs/race-track/README.md

 ## Controls

-- `Mouse` + `Click & Drag` - Draw the inital track.
+- `Mouse` + `Click & Drag` - Draw the initial track.
-    - After drawing a track, before adding cars, it can be modifed via:
+    - After drawing a track, before adding cars, it can be modified via:
     - `s` - Simplify the track a bit removing some of the points.
     - `m` - Smooths the track a bit by rounding out curves.
 - `r` - Adds a new car to the race track at the starting point.